SanketMagodia/applyKar2/README.md

 # applyKar2

-ApplyKar2 is a streamlined job application and management tool.
+ApplyKar2 is a streamlined LinkedIn job application and management tool.
 This repository contains two main scripts to run the application and manage the database.